informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### pseudoColumn.getAggregatedValue(page, contextHeaderParams) ⇒ <code>Promise</code>
-Returns a promise that gets resolved with list of aggregated values in the same order of tuples of the page that is passed. implementation Notes:
+Returns a promise that gets resolved with list of aggregated values in the same order of tuples of the page that is passed.
+Each returned value has the following attributes:
+ - value
+ - isHTML
+ - templateVariables (TODO)

+implementation Notes:
 1. This function will take care of url limitation.
 It might generate multiple ermrest requests based on the url length, and will resolve the promise when